mem0ai/mem0/README.md

 - [Email us](mailto:founders@mem0.ai)

 ## Contributors

+Join our [Discord community](https://mem0.ai/discord) to learn about memory management for AI agents and LLMs, and connect with Mem0 users and contributors.

+Share your ideas, questions, or feedback in our [GitHub Issues](https://github.com/mem0ai/mem0/issues).

 We value and appreciate the contributions of our community.
 Special thanks to our contributors for helping us improve Mem0.